Schedule a talk with one of our advisors to learn more about Summitry and how we can help you get a foothold on your financial life.

 We are also heavily influenced by visible and frequent prices.
 We tend to notice the cost of gas and groceries but forget that we may be paying less for better TVs than five- or ten-years prior.
 Moreover, everyone experiences their own inflation rate.
 A large family with teenagers will likely feel the pinch of higher food prices more than a single individual.
 However, that single individual may require extensive medical care, an area notorious for significant inflation.

 The advent of the twenty-four-hour financial news cycle has meant that the day is increasingly filled with, well, filler.
 There is certainly value to financial news; there are important business and economic developments that require coverage, and financial journalists have helped expose fraudulent companies (remember Enron?).
 However, there is not enough that happens day-to-day to for all the news to be newsworthy.
-You will learn more about financial markets from Kindleberger’s Manias, Panics, and Crashes than the “Fast Money” traders, hands down.
+We believe you will learn more about financial markets from Kindleberger’s Manias, Panics, and Crashes than the “Fast Money” traders, hands down.

 I will leave you with the non-denominational version of the serenity prayer: